 Final Fantasy VII Remake: Nostalgia in its Finest Form – PS4 Review

 On the 31st of January 1997, millions of young gamer’s lives changed, mine included.
-Final Fantasy VII was a 3D adventure, smothered in lore, intrigue, loveable characters, imaginative monsters, in-depth storytelling, an eye-catching antagonist, and endless emotional rollercoasters.
+Final Fantasy VII was a 3D adventure, smothered in lore, intrigue, loveable characters, imaginative monsters, in-depth storytelling, and endless emotional rollercoasters.
 It changed not only the gaming industry but the youths of many in its wake.

 “Ruining this game could have destroyed the entire company.”